When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Find out more: Visit the Mahle ebikemotion website

 The X35 uses a sophisticated pedal assist sensor with the sensor ring installed by the rear cassette, this ensures smooth and intuitive assist on demand from the compact 250w geared hub motor.

-The Bosch motor will also provide much stronger and noticeable assist when compared with the X35.
+The Bosch motor will also provide a much stronger and more noticeable assist when compared with the X35.
 And a typical Powertube 500Wh battery pack will give a much higher assisted range.

-A high quality 250Wh (watt hour battery) is neatly integrated into the bicycles frame.
+A high-quality 250Wh (watt-hour battery) is neatly integrated into the frame of the bicycle.
 This battery pack uses the highest quality Panasonic NCR18650GA cells, which are widely regarded as the best in the e-bike industry.